berkeley-cdss/curriculum-guide/technology/pedagogy-and-technology/options-launch-rkernel.md

 # Backup options to Launch R notebooks

-If you are an user who cannot access Datahub due to the following reasons,
+If you are an user who cannot access DataHub due to the following reasons,

 - You don't have a Calnet log-in currently or
-- You are not able to access the Datahub service as it is down
+- You are not able to access the DataHub service as it is down

 then you can explore the below mentioned options to launch R notebooks.